Redhotsmasher/FilterBank/README.md

 A small Octave (should theoretically be Matlab compatible AFAIK but has only been tested on GNU Octave version 4.4.1) function for decomposing a signal (e.g. audio) into subbands using triangle filters.

-Usage: Copy the .m file into your Octave path and run ```filterbank(filename, number of bands, mode)``` where `filename` is the name of the audio file (in any format compatible with `audioread`) you wish to decompose, `number of bands` is the number of bands (not including the residual, which will also be saved) you wish to decompose the signal into, and `mode` is one of the following:
+Usage: Copy the .m file into your Octave path and run ```filterbank_audio(filename, number of bands, mode)``` where `filename` is the name of the audio file (in any format compatible with `audioread`) you wish to decompose, `number of bands` is the number of bands (not including the residual, which will also be saved) you wish to decompose the signal into, and `mode` is one of the following:

 ```
 0: Triangle filter.